 Or…

-It could even be worse because you may have even been able to qualify for at Preferred rate you wanted so badly had you only applied with the “right” company for you!
-This is why it’s always nice to compare prices on your own like you can when using our quoter, but then utilize the expertise of a life insurance professional who can then help you determine which company will provide you with the best opportunity for success!
+It could even be worse because you may not have been able to qualify for the Preferred rate you wanted so badly had you only applied with the “right” company for you!
+This is why it’s always nice to compare prices on your own like you can when using our quoter, but then utilize the expertise of a life insurance professional who can help you determine which company will provide you with the best opportunity for success!

 #15.
 It’s always better to shop for life insurance when fully covered.